GLOSSARY OF TERMS

 A complete film, or sequence of a film, or type in which live actors or real objects are photographed.

-Recording of dialogue and other sound made while a scene is actually being filmed.
+Recording of dialogue and other sounds while a scene is actually being filmed.

 Natural setting, away from the studio, where shots for a film are taken.